Getting Started After a New Diagnosis

 - Give yourself time each day, 10 minutes or more to do something you like.

 - There is a lot of information.
 Set a limit on how much time you will spend looking or reading.

 - You may not be able to look for everything at one time.

 - Tell your child’s doctor how you are doing.
 Ask him or her to help you focus on what is

 - Share your feelings with your family, friends, other parents, doctors, and nurses.

-The What Helps You section can help provide ideas and startegies shared by other parents about caring for your child with special needs in everyday life.
+The Real Families: Real Suggestions for Everyday Living section can help provide ideas and strategies shared by other parents about caring for your child with special needs in everyday life.